 Here are some of the things that I was told when I was involved with the fundamentalist groups:

-‘I was eating my alcohol in the pills I was taking’
+‘I was eating my alcohol in the pills I was taking for depression and anxiety.’

-‘As long as I was using any mood-stabilizing medication as my higher power I had not surrendered.’
+‘As long as I was using the mood-stabilizing medication as my higher power, I had not surrendered.’

-‘I was told that I was still “running the show” (BB pages 87/88) by relying on a doctor instead of a sponsor
+‘I was still “running the show” (BB pages 87/88) of my life by relying on a doctor instead of a sponsor.

 The list goes on.

 The bottom line is that no member can tell anyone in the fellowship that they need to come off their medication.
 Sponsors are not doctors and, therefore, not qualified to give this type of advice.
 It doesn’t happen often, but it does happen.
 I am writing this blog for the protection and safety of newcomers.